didadeeee/better-body-react/README.md

 - **Relevant images**: Improve user experience by visually supporting the content and engaging readers.
 <br>

-After consulting with experienced SEO analysts, we have identified the following considerations for an ideal blog post:
+After consulting with experienced SEO analysts and online resources, we have identified the following considerations for an ideal blog post:
 1. **Semantic HTML**: Use proper tags for content structure, aiding search engine understanding.
 2. **Keyword Research**: Incorporate relevant keywords naturally into headings, paragraphs, and image alt tags.
 3. **Title Tag and Meta Description**: Craft unique and compelling tags to attract clicks in search results.